Student Anti-Discrimination & Discriminatory Harassment Procedures

 New Information: An Appeal based on new information must explain why the information was not available or not provided to the Investigative Team in a timely manner and how this information would have substantially altered the decision by the Investigative Team or Sanctioning officer.
 If a Party declined to participate or withdrew from the process, the Appellate Officer or Panel will not consider information that the Party could have provided if they had fully participated in the process.
 This includes situations where a Party declines to participate on the advice of their Advisor or due to a concurrent criminal investigation.

-Conflict of Interest/Bias: An Appeal based on Conflict of Interest or bias must explain how the Office, the Investigative Team, or Sanctioning officer had a Conflict of Interest or bias for or against Complainants or Respondents generally, or the individual Complainant or Respondent, that affected the outcome of the matter.
+Conflict of Interest/Bias: An Appeal based on Conflict of Interest or bias must explain how the Office, the Investigative Team, or the Sanctioning Officer had a Conflict of Interest or bias for or against Complainant(s) or Respondent(s) generally, that affected the outcome of the matter.
 Complainants and Respondents are afforded the opportunity throughout the process to raise a potential Conflict of Interest or alleged bias.
 Parties must exercise this opportunity to raise a potential Conflict of Interest or alleged bias (e.g., to identify situations where a participant in the process is a Party’s family member, close friend, current or former faculty member, or academic advisor) so that any Conflicts of Interest or biases are immediately addressed before the process moves forward.
 Accordingly, only newly known or newly apparent Conflicts of Interest or bias will be considered on appeal.

 Appellate Procedures

-Appeals involving Student Group Respondents are decided by an Appellate Officer to be designated by the Office.
-The Appellate Officer will be a senior officer of the University.
+Appeals involving Recognized Student Group Respondents are also decided by the majority vote of an Appellate Panel.
+The Appellate Panel will consist of three Appellate Officers to be designated by the Office, who will be senior officers of the University.

 • Affirm the determination and/or Sanction;